Gilbert, Arizona is a vibrant city full of sunny days and friendly neighbors. But does this picture-perfect location really as flawless as it seems?

 SPF is a must in Gilbert!
 In Gilbert, there are almost 168 days annually when the high temperature is over 90 degrees.
 This statistic shows that Gilbert is in fact hotter than most places in Arizona.
 Arizona also has a high altitude with low latitude, meaning less protection from dangerous UV rays.
 (Source)

 Year around sunshine also leaves more potential for skin cancer, specifically Melanoma which is a more serious form of skin cancer.
 Studies have shown that Arizona resident melanoma cases between 2010 and 2016 increased 87 percent from 1,107 cases to 2,075 cases.
-(SourceOpens in a new tab.)
+(Source)

 16. Scorpions and Snakes, oh my!